DON’T MISS

 Bismarck Tower, Stuttgart (1904)

 Visitors who manage to scale the 92 steps up to this squat tower are rewarded with some of the best views over Stuttgart.
-Built in honour of Germany’s first chancellor, Otto von Bismarck, this structure is a leftover from the short-lived “Bismarck cult” which flourished at the turn of the twentieth century.
+Built in honour of Germany’s first chancellor, Otto von Bismarck, this structure is a leftover from the short-lived “Bismarck cult” which flourished at the turn of the 20th century.
 Over two hundred of these Bismarck towers were built between 1869 and 1934, funded entirely by public donations.

 Monument to the Battle of Nations, Leipzig (1913)